gnzsnz/ib-gateway-docker/template_README.md

 Some examples of possible configurations

 - Available to `localhost`, this is the default setup provided in [docker-compose.yml](https://github.com/gnzsnz/ib-gateway-docker/blob/master/docker-compose.yml).
 Suitable for testing.
 It does not expose API port to host network, host must be trusted.
 - Available to the host network.
-Unsecure configuration, suitable for short tests in a secure network. **Not recommented**.
+Unsecure configuration, suitable for short tests in a secure network. **Not recommended**.

   ```yaml
   ports:
     - "4001:4003"